melwong08/flashcards/README.md

 # Flashcards

-Flashcards are a useful tool to help memorize vocabulary words, dates, and any other information while studying.
+Flashcards are useful tools to help memorize vocabulary words, dates, and any other information while studying.
 This app allows the user to create their own flashcard decks with two-sided cards and a study function.
 Students can customize their decks to their preferences.

 ## Features
 - Create, view, study, and delete decks from the homescreen